KRISHNAA-01/Task-Manager/README.md

-2.Then Create config.env file and create PORT and MONGO_URI Variable and specify Value. here,we've used cloud mongodb for storing database so, initializing you're own database in needed .
+2.Then Create config.env file and create PORT and MONGO_URI Variable and specify Value. here,we've used cloud mongodb for storing database so, initializing you're own database is suggested .

 3.after that, to start the server,just type (in terminal)